medMatch healthcare

 In the healthcare system, patient referrals are an essential way of directing patients to the specialized care they need.
 For healthcare professionals, referrals are important as they encourage business growth and stability.
-Moreover, these referrals directly impact the ability to provide quality care in a systematic and timely manner and they can be a key component in patient satisfaction.
+Moreover, these referrals directly impact the ability to provide quality care in a systematic and timely manner.
 Devoid of a proper referral management system, patients and payers of the healthcare system face multiple challenging concerns.

 The Referral Management System in Healthcare